 Making the real Indian masala chai is a real art.
-No cup of tea will ever taste the same to you, when you try eat in different houses and food joints.
+No cup of tea will ever taste the same to you when you try to eat in different houses and food joints.
 There are a few secrets to the best Indian masala chai, and each cook will have his own.
 Today, in a free Masterclass, our Spice Guru Srikant reveals his own secrets, that have not been ever shared before (yes, it’s the same Srikant that teaches The Mastery of Spices and Beans and Lentils Masterclass).

-After watching this video, you will not only learn the secrets of preparing a perfect cup of masala chai, but will also learn to make your own spice mix.
+After watching this video, you will not only learn the secrets of preparing a perfect cup of masala chai but will also learn to make your own spice mix.

 – 2 cups of water

 – 1 cup of milk

 – 2 tsp of jaggery/sugar (or honey to taste)

 – clove (4 pods)- grated ginger (2 tsp)

 - cinnamon (2 cm long stick)